-On this day in NRL history, Tina Turner became rugby league's most famous fan, a little bub called Aaron Woods entered the world, and a couple of blokes nicknamed 'Joey' and 'SBW' made their debuts 10 years apart.
+On this day, Tina Turner rocks rugby league, Greg Inglis rocks the Dragons, and a couple of blokes nicknamed 'Joey' and 'SBW' make their debuts 10 years apart.

 The NSWRL kick off the season with a spectacular video presentation featuring US rock legend Tina Turner.
 The 'What You Get is What You See' video appears on TV ads throughout the season and is frequently played on radio as part of the NSWRL's bid to attract a broader fan base.
 The clip becomes an all-time fan favourite.